jeanleecole/archive/pages/Projects/metzerott_formatted.md

 “*Vanitas vanitatum*.[^14] If you have so much vanity, Herr Metzerott, I must make you a pastoral visit.”

 Karl turned, and leisurely surveyed the speaker.
 The remark struck him as in a degree personal, from one whom he had met for the first time half an hour before.
 The Rev. Otto Schaefer, however, as he stood under the full light of the parlor chandelier, seemed rather to court than to avoid scrutiny.
 He was a man who could be best described by the one word, insignificant.
-His height was <p class="pagenum">Begin page 19</p> five feet one, his proportions thin to meagerness, his hair and beard of scant quantity, and not even so red as they might have been; his voice thin and unmusical.
+His height was <hr><p class="pagenum">Page 19</p> five feet one, his proportions thin to meagerness, his hair and beard of scant quantity, and not even so red as they might have been; his voice thin and unmusical.
 He had been in America only two years, in Micklegard not a fortnight; had recently lost his wife, and was said to be looking out for another, in which search, though the possessor of six small children and a limited income, there was no doubt he would very soon be successful.

  “But you know I’m a free-thinker,”[^15] said Metzerott.